 David Bertrand runs Shucks seafood house in Abbeville, Louisiana with an eye for detail.
-Along with his partner Bert Istre, they have two locations (they’re in Baton Rouge, too), and they share a keen understanding of the tastes of their South Louisiana customers.
+Along with his partner Bert Istre, they share a keen understanding of the tastes of their South Louisiana customers.
 This is not a tourist haunt, and it’s not an upscale, white-tablecloth eatery with a big-name chef.
 In fact, David is quick to point out that there is no chef, but it is evident by what comes out of his kitchen that there is immense talent there.

 And that talent is based on an appreciation for the heritage and tradition of the Cajun culture, and a focus on the freshest ingredients around.
 No can-to-table here.
 The crawfish come from local ponds, the oysters from coastal waters off Golden Meadow, the shrimp from down the road in Delcambre, and the black drum brought to market by the Delcambre Direct Seafood program.

 David takes great pride in talking about his grandmother’s Cajun recipe for crawfish étouffée that’s the real-deal classic recipe (no mushroom soup here) that most locals grew up on.
 He breaks into a big smile when he relays the accolades he gets for his fried shrimp—“the best in South Louisiana they say.”
 And he gets downright giddy when he talks about the 40-year-old baking pans that are home to his custardy bread pudding.